Providing second chances and life long lessons

 Dozens of companies and donors in Pitt County played a part in this gala.
 Their help will go on to support more people.
 Teaching them lessons to succeed.

-“Regardless of your situation may be or how big the foe is there are people or here willing to help you and your problems can be over come.” said Grice
+“Regardless of your situation may be or how big the foe is, there are people here willing to help you, and your problems can be overcome,” said Grice.